 Q: My loropetalum has several dying limbs.
 I had assumed that it had simply been stung by cold weather.
 However it appears I have some type of critter munching on its bark.
 Is there treatment or should I just start all over again?
 What did this?

 A: At first I was certain that this was crown gall, Agribacterium tumiefacens, a bacterial disease that affects oaks trees and several other plants.
-However, after sending the plant sample you subsequently supplied to the UGA Plant pathology lab, I’m not so sure.

-Jim Jacobi, Extension Plant Pathology Specialist at Auburn University says:
+But Jim Jacobi, Extension Plant Pathology Specialist at Auburn University says: